 The embodied emissions of the buildings' materials are not currently included due to high data uncertainty.
 Therefore, this method is not applicable to construction or rehabilitation of properties.
-It is recognized, though, that as new buildings become more energy efficient, these emissions could become a sizable portion of buildings' life-cycle emissions (e.g., emissions from materials and construction could range from 35 to 51% depending on the building type) (RICS 2017).
+It is recognized, though, that as new buildings become more energy efficient, these emissions could become a sizable portion of buildings' life-cycle emissions (e.g., emissions from materials and construction could range from 35 to 51 percent depending on the building type) (RICS 2017).
 When robust approaches and data to measure buildings' embodied emissions are developed, the target setting for real estate could expand its coverage to include these emissions.

-For setting targets on a commercial real estate portfolio, the SBTi endorses the SDA.
+For setting targets on a commercial real estate portfolio, the Science Based Targets initiative endorses the Sectoral Decarbonization Approach (SDA).
 The SDA was developed by CDP, WRI, and WWF, together with technical partner Guidehouse.
-In the SDA, emissions reduction targets are assessed based on sectoral emissions reduction pathways, using the absolute emissions and activity data projection from IEA ETP.
+In the SDA, emissions reduction targets are assessed based on sectoral emissions reduction pathways, using the absolute emissions and activity data projection from International Energy Agency's (IEA) Energy Technology Perspectives (ETP).

-The first step of the science-based target setting process is defining the base year emissions intensity (kg CO2/m2) of the commercial real estate portfolio for which a target will be set.
+The first step of the science-based target setting process is defining the base year emissions intensity (kg CO_2/m^2) of the commercial real estate portfolio for which a target will be set.
 A 2020 report by the Partnership for Carbon Accounting Financials (PCAF) detailed the carbon accounting methodology for various asset classes, including commercial real estate.
 When direct disclosure of buildings' energy-related emissions and tenants' energy-related emissions are not available, emissions should be calculated based on (average) asset-level and average tenants energy use and emission factors (PCAF 2020).
 In principle, setting science-based targets for real estate portfolios requires the following data points:

-• Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion);
+- Data to estimate buildings' direct energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated building energy consumption linked to on-site fuel combustion); - Data to estimate buildings' indirect energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated energy consumption linked to purchased electricity, steam, heat and cooling, including the energy consumption of the tenants); - Outstanding loan or investment amount of properties; - Property values at the time of investment;

-- Data to estimate buildings' indirect energy-related emissions (i.e., energy performance certificates or labeling, or average/estimated energy consumption linked to purchased electricity, steam, heat and cooling, including the energy consumption of the tenants); - Outstanding loan or investment amount of properties; - Property values at the time of investment; - Building type (i.e., residential or service); - Floor area76 of current properties; and - Portfolio growth rate in target year (optional).
+- Building type (i.e., residential or service); - Floor area72 of current properties; and - Portfolio growth rate in target year (optional).